MarcusHoltz/marcusholtz.github.io/_posts/2025-06-02-piping-server-tricks-for-ephemeral-secure-sharing.md

 ##### Computer 1:

-- while true for chat-B (in top pane)
+- while read for chat-A (in top pane)

-- while read for chat-A (in bottom pane)
+- while true for chat-B (in bottom pane)

 ##### Computer 2:

-- while true for chat-A (in top pane)
+- while read for chat-B (in top pane)

-- while read for chat-B (in bottom pane)
+- while true for chat-A (in bottom pane)

 > These are **one-line** commands, copy/paste friendly, and work in most POSIX-compatible shells, Termux on Android works fine.

-> Each message is one-shot — so don’t reuse the same `/chat-*` endpoints for multiple simultaneous conversations.
+> Each message is one-shot — so don't reuse the same `/chat-*` endpoints for multiple simultaneous conversations.